 Imagine this, someone contacts me (either through my classes or my website) and says, “I really want to work at home.
 I’d be happy with a job that paid $20/hour, but I’m not that good with the computer or Internet.”

 No joke.
 This happens on a regular basis.

-I proceed to tell them the truth, that you can’t really get an at-home job for $20/hour when you lack the BASIC skills needed to warrant that pay-rate…some understand and vow to get training.
+I proceed to tell them the truth, that you can’t really get an at-home job for $20/hour when you lack the BASIC skills needed to warrant that pay-rate…some understand this basic principle and vow to get training.
 Others call me a scam, after all it’s probably easier to blame me.